 Firstly, Ofer Mintz and his co-authors have thus done impressive work to get published.
 In doing this they do a detailed look at what metrics are useful for marketing mix decisions.
 This is a good step in the right direction.

 It is worth noting that there remain challenges.
 It is really hard to tie up what managers say to objective outcomes.
 As such, the authors use self-reported decision outcomes.
 I highlight the use of self-reported measures.
 To clarify, this should not be seen as a criticism.
 Simply put we need to come at problems from multiple angles.
 No single angle, therefore, is going to work perfectly.

 What Do They Uncover About Finding The Right Marketing Metrics

 The authors say “we find three customer-mindset marketing metrics – awareness, willingness to recommend, and satisfaction – are consistently effective for managers to employ across most marketing-mix decisions.
 These metrics, when employed, are consistently found to significantly improve marketing-mix decision outcomes.”
 (Mintz et al., 2020).
-This gives food for thought about what we are recommending to managers and how they can improve their decisions.
+This gives food for thought about what we are recommending to managers.

 Read: Ofer Mintz, Timothy J. Gilbride, Peter Lenk, and Imran S. Currim (2020) The Right Metrics for Marketing-Mix Decisions, International Journal of Research in Marketing, https://www.sciencedirect.com/science/article/abs/pii/S0167811620300616